bgopi23/tp/docs/DeveloperGuide.md

 The diagram highlights the four main components of FitBook, highlighted in their respective colors.
 For more information regarding the four main components, see [Main components of the architecture](#main-components-of-the-architecture).

-> The above sequence diagram also applies to the removal of a note from an existing client when no input string or prefix is entered for the `note` command. (i.e. `note 1`, or `note 1 nt/`).
+> The above sequence diagram also applies to the removal of a note from an existing client when no input string or prefix is entered for the `note` command. (i.e. `note 1`).

 #### Weight tracking feature
 The weight tracking feature allows users to keep track of past weight measurements of a client.
 You may refer to the [parameter constraints](#parameter-constraints) for more information.